DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 ### Media

 - Cherry leaf images were sourced from the [Kaggle dataset](https://www.kaggle.com/codeinstitute/cherry-leaves) provided by Code Institute.
-- Icons and visual elements in the dashboard were sourced from [Font Awesome](https://fontawesome.com/).

 ### Tools & Project Management
 - The Kanban board was created and maintained using [GitHub Projects](https://github.com/features/project-management/).